-As a homeowner, dealing with a wet basement or a soggy yard after heavy rain can be a frustrating experience—especially when it leads to damaged belongings, mold growth, or a dead, muddy lawn.
-Fortunately, there’s a tried-and-true solution that can help keep your home and your landscaping dry: French drain systems.
+As a homeowner, dealing with a wet basement or a soggy yard after heavy rain can be a frustrating experience—especially when it leads to damaged belongings, mold growth , or a dead, muddy lawn.
+Fortunately, there’s a tried-and-true solution that can help keep your home and your landscaping dry: the French drain system.

 If you’re wondering, “Why is it called a French drain?” the answer may surprise you.
 While the word “French” might evoke thoughts of eloquence, the truth is quite the opposite.
 Coined and popularized by Henry Flagg French in his book Farm Drainage (published in 1859), a French drain system features a sloped trench that is filled with gravel or rock and a perforated pipe.
-This system diverts surface water and groundwater away from a specific area—such as your foundation or an area with heavy landscaping—to designated areas like drainage ditches or a low-lying area of your property.
+This system diverts surface water and groundwater away from a specific area—such as your foundation or an area with heavy landscaping.
+The water then runs to designated areas like drainage ditches or a low-lying area of your property.

 If you’re new to the concept of French drain systems, this guide is here to help.
-Below, we will uncover how a French drain works, different circumstances when you might need one, and how ’58 Foundations & Waterproofing can help.
+Below, you’ll learn of the different circumstances when you might need one and how ’58 Foundations & Waterproofing can help.

 When Do I Need a French Drain System?

 Installing a French drain system can be beneficial if you’re constantly experiencing these problems after heavy rainfall: